 Install the pressure relief valve as close to the boiler as possible.
 No other valve should be installed between the pressure relief valve and boiler.

-Refer to the following illustration and install a pressure relief valve to the pressure relief valve adapter located on the top corner of the NCB-E boiler.
-Conbraco Watts M330-M1 pressure relief valve (/4 in, HV, Max 30 psi) is provided with the boiler.
+Refer to the following illustration for a pressure relief valve installation in the space heating system.
+Conbraco Watts M330-M1 pressure relief valve ($^{3}/{4}$ in, HV, Max 30 psi) is provided with the boiler.